nihalgunu/DistractedDriverDirector-24-hour-Hackathon-Project/README.md

 Aathman Bhavaraju
 - Created the figures representing what our application did through excalidraw.
 - Wrote a majority of the readme file.

-## Acknowledgments

-This project was made during Purdue's Hello World 2023 Hackathon by Nihal Gunukula, Molik Mishra, Ayush Pai, and Aathman Bhavaraju.